Home

 -It doesn't need to be all at once either: 15 minutes twice a day, 20 minutes once and 10 minutes once a day, or even 10 minutes three times a day will do just fine.

-You can also use the ever-popular run-walk beginner runner method: running-walking for a total of 30 minutes each day.
+You can also use the ever-popular run- beginner runner method: running-walking for a total of 30 minutes each day.
 Walking most of it at the start, and as time passes, increasing the running time until you are running the entire 30 minutes.

-Benefits of Treadmill Running Programs
+Benefits of Treadmill Programs

--Whether it's the snow and freezing temperatures, or the sun and high humidity, oftentimes an outside running training program can leave a lot to be desired.
+-Whether it's the snow and freezing temperatures, or the sun and high humidity, often an outside running training program can leave a lot to be desired.
 Running on a treadmill can solve that problem.

 It's always warm and dry inside, and there's always time for a quick run.

-For the beginner runner, treadmill running programs can give you a chance to build up your stamina, so when you finally do hit the bricks, the usual start and stop routine of a beginner runner may even be completely unnecessary.
+For the beginner runner, treadmill running programs can give you a chance to build up your stamina, so when you finally hit the bricks, the usual start and stop routine of a beginner runner may even be completely unnecessary.

-However, with treadmill running there are no excuses - it's always there when you're ready ....for a short stroll or a hike up a mountain.
+However, with treadmill running there are no excuses - it's always there when you're ready .... for a short stroll or a hike up a mountain.

 Treadmill Running Machines